-Further detail on The Environment Group in Maritime Pollution Response in the UK may be found in STOp Notice 2/16 at https://www.gov.uk/government/publications/scientific-technical-and-operational-advice-notes-stop-notes).
+Further detail on The Environment Group in Maritime Pollution Response in the UK may be found in STOp Notice 2/16 and 3/16 here.

 2.9 Simultaneous Oil Spills

 If a second simultaneous oil spill occurs within the harbour area, then the Duty Assistant Harbour Master (VTS) will make an initial assessment of the priority for response based on the initial report.
 He/she will task the Harbour Patrol launch to the spill of greater priority and a second launch, as available, to the other spill.
 Following reports from the scene of the spills the response priorities will be re-assessed.
 Adler and Allan have the capability to respond to two simultaneous oil spills.